top of page

 Water Quality

-The water parameters of a cycled aquarium will be 0 ppm ammonia, 0 ppm nitrite, and between 5 and 20 ppm nitrate at all times.
-Make sure that the pH of your tank falls between 6.5 and 8.0.
-For more information on how to cycle your tank, please see our Cycling Guide.
+• The water parameters of a fully cycled aquarium will be 0 ppm ammonia, 0 ppm nitrite, and between 5 and 20 ppm nitrate at all times, in order to not induce stress in the axolotl.

 Test Your Water Frequently!